mpanighetti/dnd5e-adventures/tier-2/chateau-rousseau.md

 #### Closet (R11)

 A walk-in closet full of coats in varying states of decay.
-An **[animated pair of boots](https://github.com/mpanighetti/dnd5e-monsters/blob/main/constructs/animated-pair-of-boots.md)** and an **[animated corset](https://github.com/mpanighetti/dnd5e-monsters/blob/main/constructs/animated-corset.md)** are hiding inside and will attack if the players search the room.
+An **[Animated Pair of Boots](https://github.com/mpanighetti/dnd5e-030crc/blob/main/2021-10-12-accursed.md#animated-pair-of-boots)** are hiding inside and will attack if the players search the room.
 Once these threats are defeated, a pair of _winged boots_ can be found.

 #### Ballroom (R12)